 The Berlin Family Letterpress Studio is a wonderful place to learn the historic craft of printing with movable type.
-IPRC Studio Members who’ve completed the Intro to Letterpress workshop can set type any time during General Studio Open Hours, and print anytime during Letterpress Open Hours.
+IPRC Studio Members who’ve completed the Intro to Letterpress workshop can set type and print anytime during Letterpress Appointment Hours.

 The focus of our print studio is to offer a hands-on method of creating artwork to enhance the IPRC’s overall mission of empowering individuals to independently produce and self-publish their work.